 The Benefits of Better Member Data Management

-Strategic data management pays off in the long run, enabling your organization to stay organized and grow its membership base.
+Better data management enables your organization to stay organized and grow its membership base by:

-- Provide a 360 view of your membership base.
-You can get to know your members on a more personal level and communicate with them based on their specific engagement history, interests, and preferences.
+• Providing a 360 view of your membership base: You can get to know your members on a more personal level, and communicate with them based on their specific engagement history, interests, and preferences.

-- Allow you to craft more relevant events and experiences for members.
-Using what you’ve learned through membership and event reports, you can tailor your events, conferences, workshops, and educational courses to align with member preferences and feedback.
-This can lead to better membership satisfaction and ultimately, a higher retention rate.
+• Allowing you to craft more relevant events and experiences for members: Using what you’ve learned through membership and event reports, you can tailor your events, conferences, workshops, and educational courses to align with member preferences and feedback.
+This can lead to better membership satisfaction and, ultimately, a higher retention rate.

-- Allow you to base your marketing strategy on hard facts.
-When reaching out to prospective new members, you can use your member profiles and predictive analytics to design marketing campaigns that resonate with your target audience.
+• Allowing you to base your marketing strategy on hard facts: When reaching out to prospective new members, you can use your member profiles and predictive analytics to design marketing campaigns that resonate with your target audience.
 This can lead to a higher marketing return on investment.

 Managing Current Member Data

-Your organization’s members provide your association with ongoing support in the form of membership dues, ticket sales, and other monetary transactions.
-In exchange, these individuals benefit from all your organization has to offer, whether it’s opportunities for continuing education, conference attendance, mentorship, networking, or all of the above.
+Your members continually support your association through membership dues, ticket sales, and more.
+In exchange, they benefit from all your organization has to offer, whether that’s continuing education in their industry or networking opportunities.

-Effective membership data management allows your organization to learn more about its members so you can continue providing them with the experiences and benefits they desire.
-For instance, by tracking event attendance, you can understand the types of experiences your members are most interested in.
+Member data management helps your organization learn more about its members so you can continue providing them with the experiences and benefits they need.

-Perhaps you’ve found yourself managing member data using a disparate system of spreadsheets and documents.
-This system might have been feasible when your organization was first starting out, but it’s become increasingly unsustainable as you grow.
+Perhaps you manage member data using a disparate system of spreadsheets and documents.
+This system might have been feasible when your organization was first starting out, but it’s become increasingly unsustainable.

-If you relate to this, it’s time to invest in a system that can store all your member data under one roof and allow you to carry out membership management processes with ease.
-You’ll want to look into association management software (AMS) options that can help keep your member data organized.
+It’s time to invest in a system that can store all your member data under one roof and allow you to carry out membership management processes with ease.
+You’ll want to look into association management software (AMS) options that can keep your member data organized.

 These systems allow membership managers to:

-According to MemberClicks’ AMS guide, these systems benefit association membership managers because they allow for “seamless and swift data transfer between platforms.”
-This means that different software tools such as your membership database, online member community, marketing software, and other solutions are all integrated into a unified platform.
+These systems benefit association membership managers because they allow for “seamless and swift data transfer between platforms.”
+This means that different software tools—such as your membership database, online member community, marketing software, and other solutions—are all integrated into a unified platform.

 Another benefit of using an AMS to store and track membership data is the ability to create comprehensive reports on all aspects of your membership base.